syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 # Interaction in Blazor Diagram Component

-The port can be dragged in the diagram area and create the connector over the port by using the [port constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.PortConstraints.html).
+The port can be dragged in the diagram area and the connector can be created over the port by using the [port constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.PortConstraints.html).

 ## Drag